Minimum Resource Threshold Policy Under Partial Interference: Discussion

 \section{Discussion}

-In this paper, we propose methods for estimating optimal allocation rules given a target objective for the outcome and under partial interference.
-Specifically, if the policymaker wants a policy that achieves children diarrhea-free incidence to be least 70\%, the proposed rules report the proportion of WASH facilities necessary to achieve this objective where the policy accounts for potential spillover effects of WASH facilities.
-We consider two potential solutions, one based on a modest extension of an indirect method and the other based on a direct method using a novel loss function that incorporates partial interference.
-We also show that a tempting, analysis strategy based on aggregated data at the block-level will be grossly misleading.
-We then use the proposed methods to train the optimal allocation of WASH facilities by using the Senegal DHS, an annual, cross-sectional survey.
-We show that our direct rule is more accurate and resource-efficient than the other methods.
-We also show the difference between our direct rule and what's currently recommended for allocating WASH facilities in international development.
+In this paper, we study the identification and estimation of the {\OURR}, a policy that assigns the smallest level of treatment to achieve a target outcome level under partial interference.
+We propose two approaches for estimating {\OURR}, a simple indirect approach where a plug-in estimator of the outcome regression model is used and a direct approach where a novel, nonparametric, doubly robust loss function that incorporates partial interference is used inside of an empirical risk minimization problem.
+We then use the proposed methods to estimate a WASH policy for Senegal by using the 2014-2018 Senegal DHS.
+We show that the direct approach is more accurate and resource-efficient than other methods.
+We also show a difference between our direct approach and what's currently recommended for allocating WASH facilities in international development.